 - Is there a virtuous circle (equality makes democracy credible and democracy contributes to equality)?
 Under what conditions?

-- Is there an optimal level of inequality?
-What should be the progression in progressive taxation?
+- What should be the progression in progressive taxation?